ziritrion/ml-zoomcamp/notes/02_linear_regression.md

 ## Regularization

 Sometimes there are features which are _linear combinations_ of other features (sum/product of other columns).
 This can lead to columns in the `X` matrix which are identical.
-The consequence of this is that the Gram matrix `X^T · X` becomes a _singular matrix_ and thus cannot be inverted.
+The consequence of this is that the Gram matrix `Xᵀ · X` becomes a _singular matrix_ and thus cannot be inverted.

 In the case of noisy data which can lead to almost-but-not-quite identical features, the Gram matrix is invertable but the resulting values within are disproportionally big.
 This distorts the training and leads to huge errors.